SufyanAhmad12/Employee-Engagement-Retention-Analysis/README.md

 # Employee-Engagement-Retention-Analysis
-This project is made with the help of five important tools Excel, PowerBi, Tableau, Excel
+This project is made with the help of four important tools Excel, PowerBi, Tableau,Sql